-Because of the success of ARV therapy, much of the current focus is on the management of HIV infection as a chronic disease, addressing both medical and social issues.
+Because of the success of combination ART, much of the current focus is on the management of HIV infection as a chronic disease, addressing both medical and social issues.
 Important long-term medical issues include the need to manage HIV-related and drug-related metabolic complications and to account for age-related changes in drug pharmacokinetics and pharmacodynamics.
 Social issues include the need to cope with peer pressure from noninfected adolescents, ensure school success and appropriate career choice, and educate children about transmission risk.
 Adolescents often have difficulty seeking and following health care advice and need particular help with treatment adherence.
-Children and adolescents should be managed in collaboration with specialists who have experience in the management of pediatric HIV infection.
+Children and adolescents should be managed in collaboration with experts who have experience in the management of pediatric HIV infection.

 Clinical and laboratory monitoring are important for identifying drug toxicity and therapeutic failure.